Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

-Efficient Memory Management for Large Language Model Serving with PagedAttention
+# Efficient Memory Management for Large Language Model Serving with PagedAttention

 Conference: SOSP 2023
 Authors: Woosuk Kwon, Zhuohan Li, Siyuan Zhuang, Ying Sheng, Lianmin Zheng, Cody Hao Yu, Joseph E. Gonzalez, Hao Zhang, Ion Stoica

-1. Summary (1 Page)
+## 1. Summary

-What problem does the paper address?
+### What problem does the paper address?

 The paper addresses the significant problem of inefficient GPU memory utilization during the serving (inference) of Large Language Models (LLMs), particularly within the Key-Value (KV) cache used by the Transformer's self-attention mechanism.
 The KV cache is crucial for autoregressive generation but dynamically grows and shrinks, and existing serving systems struggle to manage this dynamic memory efficiently, leading to high memory fragmentation and redundant duplication.
 This inefficiency drastically limits the maximum batch size of concurrent requests, making LLM serving expensive and throughput-limited.

-Why is this problem important?
+### Why is this problem important?

 The problem is critical because LLMs are computationally expensive, and serving costs are a major bottleneck for widespread commercial and research deployment.
 Throughput is proportional to the number of requests that can be batched together.
 If memory is wasted, the batch size is limited, and the expensive GPU compute resources are underutilized (the workload becomes memory-bound).
 As GPU compute power grows faster than GPU memory capacity, this memory bottleneck is becoming increasingly severe.
 Improving memory efficiency directly translates to 2-4x higher throughput, significantly reducing the cost per request.

-What is the key insight or main contribution?
+### What is the key insight or main contribution?

 The key insight is that the memory management challenges in LLM KV cache—dynamic size, need for contiguous access, and potential for sharing—are analogous to the challenges faced by operating systems (OS) when managing memory for processes.

 The main contribution is PagedAttention, an attention algorithm inspired by the classical OS concepts of virtual memory and paging.
 PagedAttention allows the KV cache for a sequence to be stored in non-contiguous physical memory blocks, enabling fine-grained, block-level memory management and sharing.

-Brief overview of the proposed solution
+### Brief overview of the proposed solution

 The proposed solution is the vLLM system, built on PagedAttention.

-PagedAttention: It partitions the KV cache of a sequence into fixed-size "KV blocks" (analogous to OS pages).
+**PagedAttention:** It partitions the KV cache of a sequence into fixed-size "KV blocks" (analogous to OS pages).
 The attention kernel is modified to fetch and process these non-contiguous blocks via a Block Table (analogous to an OS page table).

-KV Cache Manager: This component dynamically allocates physical blocks on demand for a request's logical blocks.
+**KV Cache Manager:** This component dynamically allocates physical blocks on demand for a request's logical blocks.
 Because blocks are fixed-size and allocated on demand, internal and external fragmentation are nearly eliminated.

-Memory Sharing: The block table structure enables memory sharing.
+**Memory Sharing:** The block table structure enables memory sharing.
 For complex decoding algorithms like parallel sampling and beam search, the system uses a reference counting mechanism on physical blocks and implements a copy-on-write policy, allowing multiple sequences to share common KV cache blocks (e.g., for shared prompts or beam search prefixes).

-Scheduling and Preemption: The system uses a centralized scheduler and implements a block-level swap-out mechanism (to CPU RAM) or recomputation to handle memory exhaustion, enabling effective preemption of low-priority requests without losing all progress.
+**Scheduling and Preemption:** The system uses a centralized scheduler and implements a block-level swap-out mechanism (to CPU RAM) or recomputation to handle memory exhaustion, enabling effective preemption of low-priority requests without losing all progress.

-2. Technical Understanding (2-3 Pages)
+## 2. Technical Understanding (2-3 Pages)

-a) Problem Analysis
+### a) Problem Analysis

-Detailed explanation of the problem
+### Detailed explanation of the problem

 LLM serving is characterized by autoregressive generation, where the generation of the current token depends on all previous tokens in the sequence.
 This dependency is maintained using the KV cache, which stores the key ($K$) and value ($V$) vectors for every previously generated token.

 The core issue arises from two characteristics of the KV cache:

-Dynamic and Unpredictable Size: The output length of an LLM request is unknown a priori.
+**Dynamic and Unpredictable Size:** The output length of an LLM request is unknown a priori.
 It grows one token at a time until termination.

-Contiguous Memory Requirement: Existing deep learning frameworks and specialized serving systems (like Faster Transformer) require the KV cache tensor for a single sequence to be stored in a contiguous chunk of GPU memory.
+**Contiguous Memory Requirement:** Existing deep learning frameworks and specialized serving systems (like Faster Transformer) require the KV cache tensor for a single sequence to be stored in a contiguous chunk of GPU memory.

-Why existing solutions are inadequate
+### Why existing solutions are inadequate

 Existing solutions, exemplified by Orca (a state-of-the-art system) and Faster Transformer, are inadequate because they rely on statically or over-provisionally allocating a contiguous memory chunk based on the request's maximum possible sequence length (e.g., 2048 tokens).
 This approach leads to three main types of memory waste (as quantified in Figure 2):

-Internal Fragmentation: Memory reserved for the request's maximum possible length that is never actually used if the generated sequence is short.
+**Internal Fragmentation:** Memory reserved for the request's maximum possible length that is never actually used if the generated sequence is short.
 This can be up to $57.3\%$ of the KV cache memory (Orca Max).

-Reserved Slots: Memory slots reserved for tokens that will be generated in the future.
+**Reserved Slots:** Memory slots reserved for tokens that will be generated in the future.
 Although eventually used, reserving this space for the entire request lifetime prevents other requests from using it, limiting concurrent batching.

-External Fragmentation: Since the required contiguous chunk sizes vary between requests, a contiguous memory allocator (like the buddy allocator used by Orca) cannot efficiently pack the chunks, leaving unusable gaps.
+**External Fragmentation:** Since the required contiguous chunk sizes vary between requests, a contiguous memory allocator (like the buddy allocator used by Orca) cannot efficiently pack the chunks, leaving unusable gaps.

 Furthermore, the requirement for a contiguous chunk prohibits memory sharing.
 In complex decoding (like beam search or parallel sampling), multiple output sequences often share a common prompt or prefix.
 Contiguous allocation forces a full copy for each sequence, duplicating the shared prefix cache and wasting significant memory (Figure 8).

-Motivating examples or workloads
+### Motivating examples or workloads

 The inadequacy is clearly motivated by workloads with high variance in sequence length, such as the ShareGPT dataset, which has long inputs and outputs (mean input: 161 tokens, mean output: 338 tokens) and high variance.

 The problem is exacerbated by complex decoding algorithms:

-Parallel Sampling: Generates multiple independent sequences from a single prompt.
+**Parallel Sampling:** Generates multiple independent sequences from a single prompt.
 The KV cache for the (often long) prompt is duplicated across all samples.

-Beam Search: Generates multiple candidate sequences, which share large common prefixes that change dynamically.
+**Beam Search:** Generates multiple candidate sequences, which share large common prefixes that change dynamically.
 Duplicating or frequently copying these large prefixes results in high memory/copy overhead.

-b) Proposed Solution
+### b) Proposed Solution

-System design and architecture
+### System design and architecture

 The vLLM system (Figure 4) adopts a distributed architecture with a centralized Scheduler and multiple distributed GPU Workers.
 The key innovation is the KV Cache Manager, which manages memory in a paged fashion, enabled by the new attention algorithm.

-Key algorithms or techniques
+### Key algorithms or techniques

 PagedAttention (Paging for LLMs): This is the core modification to the attention mechanism.